BCIC College

 Bangladesh Chemical Industries Corporation College, BCIC College, is a semi-public higher secondary educational institution in Dhaka, Bangladesh.
 It is situated at Mirpur near the National Zoo of Bangladesh.
 Bangladesh Chemical Industries Corporation operates the institution.

 History

-BCIC College established their school section in 1983.
+BCIC College embarked on its educational journey with the initiation of its school section in 1983.
 Subsequently, the science, business studies, and humanities groups within the college section commenced their academic operations in 1991, 1996, and 1997, respectively.
 Originally established to cater to the higher education needs of the children of Bangladesh Chemical Industries Corporation employees, the institution extended its admission opportunities to external candidates over time.